m-jchin/Weather-App/README.md

 # Weather-App
 A web application which provides users with real-time weather information for up to three cities.
 This repository currently works using the required config.js file and localhost.
-A fully published website is a WIP.